 The Greater Tzaneen Municipality is situated on the south-western side Mopani District Municipality.
 It is bordered by Maruleng Municipality on the south, Lepelle-Nkumpi Municipality on the south-west, Molemole Municipality on the west, Greater Letaba Municipality on the north, Greater Giyani Municipality on the north-east and Ba-Phalaborwa Municipality on the east.
-The Municipality comprises of a land area of approximately 323 999,14 ha (3240 km).
+The Municipality comprises of a land area of approximately 323 999,14 ha (3240 km2).
 It extends from Haenertsburg in the west, to Rubbervale in the east (85km), and just south of Modjadjiskloof in the north, to Trichardtsdal in the south (47km).
 Greater Tzaneen Municipality encompasses the proclaimed towns of Tzaneen, Nkowankowa, Lenyenye, Letsitele, Haernetzburg.
-As seen above these areas form the economic growth points in the provincial, district and municipality.
+As seen above these areas form the economic growth points in the provincial, district and municipal scales respectively.
+In addition, there are 125 rural villages, concentrated mainly in the south-east, and north-west of the municipality.
 Almost 80% of households reside in these rural villages.
 The municipal area is further characterized by extensive and intensive farming activities (commercial timber, cash crops, tropical and citrus fruit production); mountainous, inaccessible terrain in the west and south, and un-even topography (gentle slopes) to the north and east; areas with exceptional natural beauty, with considerable untapped tourism potential.